SamoZ256/cemu-metal-game-compatibility/README.md

 ## How to fix performance issues

 There are some tricks to improve performance for some games.
-Turning `Accurate Barriers` off in the `Debug` section of the menu bar can greatly improve the performance in *The Legend of Zelda: Breath of the Wild* (make sure to also use the FPS++ mod).
+Make sure to use the FPS++ mod in *The Legend of Zelda: Breath of the Wild*.
 Setting the `buffer cache mode` (in game profile) to either `device shared` or `host` will slightly improve the performance in most games, and will also completely fix performance issues present in *The Legend of Zelda: Wind Waker HD* in areas with lots of particles.
 Games that get substantial performance improvement from using these alternative buffer cache modes will be labeled with `buffer cache change`.
 Just note that changing this option might cause graphical issues in certain games (for example in *New Super Mario Bros U*, all blocks will appear yellow when going into the same level for the second time).

 ## Intel Mac issues